Huey Lewis Reveals Meniere’s Disease Diagnosis, Cancels All Shows Due To Hearing Loss

 — Huey Lewis (@Huey_Lewis_News) April 14, 2018

-Many fans and famous friends, including singer Richard Marx and original MTV VJ Martha Quinn took to Twitter to offer Huey Lewis best wishes.
+Many fans and famous friends, including singer Richard Marx and original MTV VJ Martha Quinn, took to Twitter to offer Huey Lewis best wishes.

 Wishing my buddy @Huey_Lewis_News a fast and complete recovery. https://t.co/YkPCZx9u5g